pivotal-cf/pivnet-resource/README.md

 #### Parameters

 * `globs`: *Optional.* Array of globs matching files to download.
   If multiple files are matched, they are all downloaded.
-If no files are matched, release download fails with error.
+If one or more globs fails to match any files the release download fails with error.
   The globs match on the actual *file names*, not the display names in Pivotal Network.
 This is to provide a more consistent experience between uploading and downloading files.